simoninireland/epydemic/doc/tutorial/simulation.rst

      this distribution.
 This can be very efficient if events are rare, since it jumps over times when "nothing happens".

-We'll now show how to put these classes toigether to :ref:`build-sir`.
+We'll now show how to put these classes together.